Visual Arts Program

 * This is an advanced level course.

 This course allows interested students the opportunity to explore the sculptural and functional aspects of design with wood.
 At the core of our work is developing an understanding for and a facility with the design process.
 This project-based course will build from simple construction methods with wood and wood tools and gradually expand the scope and skills used to more and complex forms culminating in a project of the student’s own design.
 Students will have the opportunity and expectation to work imaginatively while accomplishing the goals of each project.
 The use of hand and power tools as well as the qualities of selected woods will be a component of each unit.
 Students all learn the basics of linear perspective, orthographic perspective, and scale drawing techniques used by designers, architects and engineers.
 Students will maintain sketchbooks for planning purposes and a shared personal blog where they will document the progress of their work and learning.
-Although similar, each semester will vary enough for a student to take both semesters without repeating any material and to deal with more complex ideas and techniques. .
-Three instructors will team teach this course.
-Mr. Thorburn (Assistant Headmaster) has experience as both a woodworker and builder.
-Mr. Wisniewski (Director of Physical Plant and Facilitates) also has experience with fine woodworking and building.
-Mr. Fox (Upper School Art Instructor) has taught woodworking and has also been a building contractor.
+Although similar, each semester will vary enough for a student to take both semesters without repeating any material and to deal with more complex ideas and techniques.
+Three instructors will team teach this course: Ms. Sides, Mr. Fox, and Mr. Thorburn (Assistant Head of School).